Here’s what I said about these pancakes back in 2013:

 In 2021 I updated the recipe a bit giving these pancakes a sweet punch with some vanilla extract.
 When I first bit into them, I almost didn’t even detect that traditional whole wheat flavor.
 The more forkfuls of pancake I shoveled into my mouth, the more I could taste that wholesome wheat-y taste; however, I stand by the the statement that with enough butter and syrup you may not even detect how healthy these taste.

 I used whole milk buttermilk which, incidentally, is hard to find.
 The only buttermilk typically sold at the local grocery store is 1% or low-fat buttermilk.
 I’m a proponent of high fat everything so when I found that Whole Foods sells whole-milk buttermilk, I had to snag myself some.
 Whole milk buttermilk is verrrrrrrry thick.
 As a result, I reduced the amount of flour in the recipe by half a cup and still yielded a fairly thick pancake.
 If you cannot find whole milk buttermilk, you may want to add a bit more flour if you want a thicker pancake.

 - 2 large eggs

 - ¼ c. vegetable or canola oil or melted butter, cooled

 - 2 c. buttermilk

 - 2 T. baking powder

 - ½ tsp. salt

-- Beat eggs and brown sugar in a mixing bowl with a wire whisk.
-Beat in canola oil and buttermilk until evenly combined.
+- Beat eggs, vanilla and sugar in a mixing bowl with a wire whisk.
+Beat in oil and buttermilk until evenly combined.
 Add dry ingredients all at once and stir with a wooden spoon until smooth.